 There are three things that investors should know about levered IRR.

-First, levered IRR is a return metric that should be calculated as part of the pre-investment due diligence process to help drive investment decisions about whether or not to purchase a specific property.
+First, levered IRR is a return metric that should be calculated as part of the pre-investment due diligence process to help drive investment decisions about capital structure and whether or not to purchase a specific property.

 Second, levered IRR is not the only return metric to focus on.
 When considering a potential investment, investors should calculate a suite of metrics including levered IRR, equity multiple, cash on cash return, and gross rent multiplier.
 These should be looked at collectively as a way of determining potential returns on a property/investment.